At St Anne’s School the Safeguarding of our pupils is our highest priority

 The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable people, to involve them in terrorism or in activity in support of terrorism.
 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
 At our school this exploitation and radicalisation will be viewed as a safeguarding concern.

-Definitions of radicalisation and extremism, and indications of vulnerability to radicalisation are in Appendix 3 of our Safeguarding Policy.
+Definitions of radicalisation and extremism, and indications of vulnerability to radicalisation are in our Safeguarding Policy.

 If you have concerns relating to the actions or behaviour of a member of staff which could suggest that she/he is unsuitable to work with children, you should report this to the Head Teacher in confidence the same day.
-You should report to the Chair of Governors if the concern relates to the Head Teacher.
+Concerns regarding the Head Teacher must be referred to the CEO, Ani Magill immediately.